apache/servicecomb-pack/docs/user_guide.md

 2. Method call in the same thread (based on `OmegaContext` thread local fields).
 3. `java.util.concurrent.Executor{Service}` annotated by `@OmegaContextAware`.

 So here comes a problem: what if implicit transaction context passing can't work?
 For example, Service A invokes Service B via some RPC library and no extension can be made to injecting or extracting transaction context information.
 In this situation you need explicit transaction context passing.
-Omega provides two classes to achieve that.
+Since ServiceComb Pack 0.5.0, it provides two classes to achieve that.

 ##### TransactionContext